W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vii-creation-and-communication/index.md

 ⁶Creation and communication are synonymous.
 ⁷God created every mind by communicating His [God’s] Mind to it [every mind], thus establishing it [every mind] forever as a channel for the reception of His [God’s] Mind and Will.
 ⁸Since only beings of a like order can truly communicate, His [God’s] creations naturally communicate with Him [God] and like Him [God].
-⁹This communication [of God’s-creations with God] is perfectly abstract, since its [communication’s] quality is universal in application and not subject to any judgement, any exception or any alteration.
+⁹This communication [of God’s-creations with God] is perfectly abstract, since its [communication’s] quality is universal in application and not subject to any judgment, any exception or any alteration.
 ¹⁰God created you by this [communication] and for this [communication].
 ¹¹The mind can distort its [the-mind’s] function, but it [the mind] cannot endow itself [the-mind’s-self] with functions it [the mind] was not given.
 ¹²That is why the mind cannot totally lose the ability to communicate, even though it [the mind] may refuse to utilise it [the ability to communicate] on behalf of being.